Palinda Kannangara’s elevated retreat is in sync with its Sri Lankan locale

 The Colombo-based architect, Palinda Kannangara has completed a wide portfolio of projects, which are as much about the surrounding context as the architecture.
 His restrained palette and contextual sensitivity to each site is informed by his early experience working with the Sri Lankan modernist architect, Anura Rantavibhushana, who trained with Geoffrey Bawa for 16 years.

 The Frame Holiday Structure is sited in the Lowland wetzone of Sri Lanka, 60 km from the Singharaja Rainforest.
-It was commissioned by a client, an ethno-musician and jazz drummer, who was keen to reclaim his ancestral land in which he grew up, which had been abandoned for decades due to constant flooding.
+It was commissioned by a client, an ethno-musician and jazz drummer, who was keen to reclaim his ancestral land in which he grew up, which had been abandoned for decades due to constant flooding, for an extraordinairy escape.

 Photography: Luka Alagiyawanna